 It’s May 30, 1978 and a normal night at Hill Air Force Base in Ogden, Utah–until a bogey shows up in their air space.
 It gets even stranger when the UFO requests permission to land, then changes its mind, but by then F-16s escort it to the ground.
 A human girl in her early teens and a robot exit the craft, a strange botanical lifeform found onboard later that night by a USAF landing party.
-The vehicle, robot, and the strange plant are impounded and then subsequently sent to Area 51.
+The vehicle, robot, and the strange plant are impounded, then subsequently sent to Area 51.

 He backs off, frustrated, desperate to investigate the scientific details of this new botanical species that combines intelligence with a metabolism based on photosynthesis.
-Meanwhile, the specimen, a flora peda telepathis named Thyron from the planet Sapphira, is investigating his new environment through all frequencies of the electro-magnetic spectrum as well as his suite of psychic abilities that includes remote viewing.
+Meanwhile, the specimen, a flora peda telepathis named Thyron from the planet Sapphira, is investigating his new environment through all frequencies of the electro-magnetic spectrum to say nothing of his suite of psychic abilities, which includes remote viewing.

 A unique combination of hard science fiction, suspense, intrigue, and a touch of humor, this story has been described as a “dark version of ET: The Extraterrestrial.”
 Strong characterizations, a mysterious setting loaded with intrigue, and unexpected plot twists make this an unforgettable tale whether you’re a science fiction fan, botanist, UFO aficionado, or simply enjoy a good story.